Indian Arrival Day: Saint Vincent and the Grenadines

 The Parliament of Saint Vincent and the Grenadines enacted an Act of Parliament on 26 March 2007 officially declaring 1 June as Indian Arrival Day.
 The first official commemoration of the event was held on 1 June that year.
 The day is marked annually by a re-enactment of the landing of Indians at Indian Bay, Kingstown, followed by a procession to Heritage Square.
 Several Indian cultural events are also held to mark the occasion.
 The first International Indian Diaspora Conference was held for the first time on 1–3 June 2012.
 It was organized by the St. Vincent and the Grenadines Chapter of the Global Organization of People of Indian Origin International (GOPIO-SVG), in partnership with the SVG Indian Heritage Foundation, and under the patronage of the SVG Ministry of Tourism and Culture.
 This was the first international conference for the Indian diaspora held in the country.
 Similar conferences had been held in other Caribbean nations since 1975.

 The Government of the Saint Vincent and the Grenadines officially designated 7 October as Indian Heritage Day.

+South Africa

+Indian Arrival Day in South Africa is commemorated annually on November 16.
+It marks the historic day in 1860 when the SS Truro arrived in Port Natal (modern-day Durban) carrying the first 342 indentured Indian laborers from Madras (Chennai) to work on colonial sugarcane plantations.

+Between 1860 and 1911, over 152,000 indentured workers were brought from India to South Africa.
+While the day honors their resilience and monumental cultural contributions, it also remembers the harsh, slave-like conditions they endured and the racial discrimination they subsequently fought against during Apartheid.

 Suriname

-In Suriname, Indian Arrival Day (Prawas Din) is celebrated on 5 June 1873.
-On this day a ship named Lalla Rookh, arrived in Paramaribo carrying the first batch of 399 Indian Indenture Labours.
+In Suriname, Indian Arrival Day (Prawas Din) is celebrated on 5 June.
+On this day in 1873, a ship named Lalla Rookh, arrived in Paramaribo carrying the first batch of 399 Indian Indenture Labours.